modelica/AsianModelicaConference2020/README.md

-## Important Update: Conference new date decided
+## Important Update: Converted to Virtual Conference

 -----------------------------------------------------------------

-The Asian Modelica Conference 2020 will be held at [Nihonbashi Takashimaya Mitsui Building](https://www.nihonbashi-takashimaya-mitsui.jp/en/about/), Tokyo, Japan from October 8–9, 2020.
+The Asian Modelica Conference 2020 is converted to virtual conference considering the current COVID-19 infection status at Tokyo.
+The conference date is the same as before, October 8–9, 2020.
 It is organized by [Modelon K.K.](https://www.modelon.com/) in cooperation with Modelica Users Group Japan and [Modelica Association](https://www.modelica.org/).

 # About the Conference